2025–26 FIS Ski Jumping Continental Cup

 The 2025–26 FIS Ski Jumping Continental Cup, organized by the International Ski Federation (FIS), is the upcoming 35th (33rd official) Continental Cup winter season and the 24th summer season for men as the second level of international ski jumping competitions.

 Since 2023/24 women are competing in a newly created FIS Inter Continental Cup (2nd level equal to Continental Cup competition) merging FIS Continental Cup and FIS Cup.

 Summer season on plastic mate (with total 6 individual events) started in Stams, Austria started on 13 September 2025 and concluded in Klingenthal, Germany on 19 October 2025.

-Winter season with 24 individual events in total (11 different venues) will start in Ruka, Finland on 13 December 2025 and will conclude in Zakopane, Poland on 22 March 2025.
+Winter season with 24 individual events in total (11 different venues) started in Ruka, Finland on 13 December 2025 and concluded in Zakopane, Poland on 22 March 2026.

 Clemens Aigner is the defending summer overall and Markus Müller winter overall champions.

 Map of Continental Cup hosts

 The map contains all 14 (3 in summer and 11 in winter) Continental Cup hosts of the season.